An Aggregation Scheme for Increased Power: Abstract

 \section{Abstract}

 {

-A novel aggregation scheme increases power in randomized controlled trials and quasi-experiments when the intervention possesses a robust and well-articulated theory of change.
+We present an aggregation scheme that increases power in randomized controlled trials and quasi-experiments when the intervention possesses a robust and well-articulated theory of change.
 Longitudinal data analyzing interventions often include multiple observations on individuals, some of which may be more likely to manifest a treatment effect than others.
 An intervention's theory of change provides guidance as to which of those observations are best situated to exhibit that treatment effect.
-Our \textit{p}ower-maximizing \textit{w}eighting for \textit{r}epeated-measurements with \textit{d}elayed-effects scheme, {PWRD} aggregation, converts the theory of change into a test statistic with improved Pitman efficiency, delivering tests with greater statistical power.
+Our \textit{p}ower-maximizing \textit{w}eighting for \textit{r}epeated-measurements with \textit{d}elayed-effects scheme, {PWRD} aggregation, converts the theory of change into a test statistic with improved asymptotic relative efficiency, delivering tests with greater statistical power.
 We illustrate this method on an IES-funded cluster randomized trial testing the efficacy of a reading intervention designed to assist early elementary students at risk of falling behind their peers.
 The salient theory of change holds program benefits to be delayed and non-uniform, experienced after a student's performance stalls.
-This intervention is not found to have an effect, but the PWRD technique's effect on power is found to be comparable to that of a doubling of (cluster-level) sample size. }
+In this instance, the PWRD technique's effect on power is found to be comparable to that of doubling the number of clusters in the experiment. }